tomsbasement/twotrees-sk1/README.md

 Beware, it still needs you to have the required skills in Klipper and requires some soldering skills.

-This guide is based upon SK1 v2.02 firmware.
+This guide is based upon SK1 v2.02 firmware and is brought to you by [Tom's Basement](https://www.youtube.com/@TomsBasement/), my YouTube channel.
+So if you find it useful, consider supporting my work by subscribing to it !

 # Upgrade Klipper
 If you want to upgrade Klipper on the SK1 to the latest release, you will need to be able to flash the toolhead board (TH board) first.